UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

-ansible_user                 | Administrative user on instance for Ansible ansible_ssh_private_key_file | Path to private key file of administrative user repo_only                    | Only download packages from repos
+ansible_user                 | Administrative user on instance for Ansible ansible_ssh_private_key_file | Path to private key file of administrative user repo_only                    | Only download packages from repos change_firewall              | Allow Ansible to change firewall configuration and restart firewalld (boolean, default value: true).
+Set to false to prevent adding or changing any preexisting rules.

 Note: if one of these variables are different for a host then define them in the corresponding host specific variables file (host_vars).